 Judith Fox joined the Notre Dame faculty in July of 1997.
 She has taught a variety of course including alternative dispute resolution, negotiations, housing law, consumer law, ethics and domestic violence.
-She runs the Economic Justice Project, a clinical program focusing on consumer law issues primarily as they relate to housing.
+She runs the Economic Justice Clinic, a clinical program focusing on consumer law issues primarily as they relate to housing.

 Prior to joining the faculty, Fox was the Deputy Director of Berrien County Legal Services in St. Joseph, Michigan.
-She graduated Magna Cum Laude with a Bachelor of Science from Wilkes University.
+She graduated magna cum laude with a Bachelor of Science from Wilkes University.
 Fox worked in the banking industry in both Pennsylvania and Indiana before attending law school.
-She graduated Magna Cum Laude from Notre Dame Law School in 1993, where she was the articles editor of the Notre Dame Law Review.
+She graduated magna cum laude from Notre Dame Law School in 1993, where she was the articles editor of the Notre Dame Law Review.

-Fox served as a member of the Consumer Advisory Board of the Consumer Financial Protection Agency.
+Fox served as a member of the Consumer Advisory Board of the Consumer Financial Protection Bureau.
 She is a member of the legislative committee of the National Association of Consumer Advocates and served on the Advisory Board of the Indiana Foreclosure Assistance Project.
 Most recently, she has been appointed to be a reporter for the Uniform Law Commission’s project on post judgment debt collection.